 \section{Conclusion and Future Works}

-In this paper, we introduced the curvature regularization models for the under-sampled sparse NLOS reconstruction problem.
+In this paper, we introduced the curvature regularization models for both confocal and non-confocal NLOS reconstruction problems with sparse scanning points.
 The sparse scanning can effectively shorten the acquisition time, but it also leads to the failure of reconstruction methods.
-The curvature regularization used in the object domain and original signal domain can not only restore the smooth surface of the hidden objects, but also the continuous signals.
+The curvature regularization used in the object domain and original signal domain can not only restore the smooth surface of the hidden objects but also the continuous signals.
 Fast numerical algorithms were proposed for solving the high-order curvature minimization problems, where the curvature function was regarded as the adaptive weight for the total variation to ease the computation, and the linearization technique was used to accelerate the convergence.
 Extensive numerical experiments were conducted on both synthetic and real data.
 Compared to state-of-the-art direct and iterative NLOS reconstruction methods, our curvNLOS was shown with better reconstruction qualities for different scenes, demonstrating the effectiveness of the curvature in recovering the three-dimensional surfaces.
 The results showed our curvNLOS can reconstruct the 3D hidden scenes with $64\times64$ spatial resolution by the measurements of $4\times4$ sampling points.
 Besides that, thanks to the GPU implementation, our curvNLOS performed much faster than other iterative reconstruction methods, which can facilitate its use in real applications.

 Although this work improves both reconstruction quality and computational efficiency, NLOS imaging reconstruction is still a very challenging problem.
-The existing reconstruction methods suffer from poor spatial resolution, noise sensitivity, and poor real-time performance.
-Thus, our future work includes using the super-resolution method and deep learning technique to achieve better NLOS reconstruction methods.
-Currently, uniform sampling has been successfully used to reduce the number of scanning points.
-Such a sampling method lacks integration with the physical process of imaging, which needs to be optimized in the future.
+The existing reconstruction methods suffer from poor spatial resolution, noise sensitivity, and poor real-time realization.
+Thus, our future work includes using the super-resolution method and deep learning technique to obtain more efficient NLOS reconstruction methods.
+Furthermore, although uniform sampling can be used to reduce scan points, it lacks integration with the physical imaging process and needs to be optimized in the future.

 \ifCLASSOPTIONcompsoc